htmfilho/sports/_posts/2023-07-23-endurrun-sport.md

 ## Stage 1: Sunday, 10km at RIM Park, Waterloo

 The first edition of the ENDURrun Sport 2023 started with a moderate 10 km on the Grand River Trail, in the surroundings of [RIM Park](https://www.waterloo.ca/en/things-to-do/rim-park.aspx).
 The course was a 5km loop, mostly flat, with hills at the end of each lap.
 I started slowly, one of the last ones in the pack.
 Most of the runners pushed strong from the beginning, which scared me at first, but as I warmed up, I got faster and caught up with the others.
-I finished 14th overall and 10th among the males.
+I finished 14th overall and 10th among males.

 ![ENDURrun Sport Stage 1](/sports/images/posts/endurrun-sport-stage1-2023.jpg)